Jchow2/House-Price-dataset-analysis/README.md

 ## Predicting House Sale Prices in Ames, Iowa.
 The aim of the project is to build a machine learning model to predict the sale price of homes based on different explanatory variables describing aspects of residential houses.

-## Question of Interest
-### Why is this important?
-Predicting house prices is useful to identify fruitful investments, or to determine whether the price advertised for a house is over or under-estimated.
-### What is the objective of the machine learning model?
-We aim to minimise the difference between the real price and the price estimated by our model.
-We will evaluate model performance using the mean squared error (mse) and the root squared of the mean squared error (rmse).
+This is an important topic to research because predicting house prices identifies fruitful investments, or to determine whether small housing market prices advertised for a house is over or under-estimated.
+Our data science team aimed to minimise the difference between the real price and the price estimated by our model.
+We evaluated the performance of our model using the mean squared error (mse), root squared of the mean squared error (rmse), R squared (or the proportion of variance for house prices explaining housing characteristics).
+Our data science team use successful in building a predictive machine learning model with an accuracy level around 97%.